Photo © Gioele Pozzi

 Roohari

-Roohari is a versatile multi-instrumentalist, composer, and arranger with over 15 years of experience in the music industry.
+Roohari Pram is a versatile multi-instrumentalist, composer, and arranger with over 15 years of experience in the music industry.
 A graduate of Souza Lima and Berklee College of Music in Brazil, he has performed alongside acclaimed artists such as Cauby Peixoto, Toquinho, Rosa Passos, Raul de Souza, and the Soundscape Big Band.
 Based in Cremona, Italy, Roohari specializes in bossa nova and Brazilian music, with a focus on saxophone performance and composition.

 He is active in multiple projects, including Duo Brasiliano with Paula Gulmini (vocals), a duo with José Pino (guitar), and as a member of the José Pino Quartet.
 Roohari’s innovative musical approach blends improvisation with meditation and interdisciplinary art, drawing inspiration from everyday life.
 With over seven years of teaching experience, he is passionate about sharing his musical knowledge and creativity with others.